$1.00 off your next purchase!

 My tostada bar draws inspiration from a breakfast tostada that my aunt Elena introduced me to many years ago.
 Mounded on crisp-fried tortillas, she layers beans, eggs, and a variety of toppings for a hearty meal that works for breakfast, lunch, or dinner.

-The best part about this build-your-own breakfast tostada bar is that most of the ingredients can be prepared in advance.
+The best part about this build-your-own breakfast tostada bar is that most of the ingredients can be prepared in advance — the perfect make-ahead breakfast for a crowd.
 Talk about stress-free entertaining!

 You can fry corn tortillas and prepare your refried beans and favorite salsa the night before or buy them already made to save yourself some time in the kitchen.
 I also recommend setting out all of the serving platters, plates, glassware, and utensils you'll be using.